nutiteq/hellomap3d-dotnet/README.md

 #Getting started
 ## Register license key

 Sign up in [developer.nutiteq.com](http://developer.nutiteq.com) and add an application.
-Select **xamarin-ios** or **xamarin-android** as application type, and make sure you enter same application ID as you have in your app.
+Select **xamarin-ios** or **xamarin-android** as application type, and make sure you enter same application ID as you have in your app (sample app ID is **com.nutiteq.hellomap.xamarin** for both platforms).
 Finally you should get license code, which is a long string starting with *"XTU..."*.
 This is needed for your code

 If you cover both platforms, register two apps.